 As for preparing the data, build a column chart by referring to this tutorial on how to plot the quarterly revenue in a JSON format.
 It will walk you through loading a set of data onto your web application.
 This information is stored into a list object so it stays organized as you configure the chart by editing the attributes including the type, dimensions, dataSource, and categories.

 What makes Froala Charts a game-changer among JS developers?

 The best part is, there are many live charts to preview on multiple frameworks from React to CDNs.
-It literally has an extensive documentation of every JS library to boot.
+It literally has extensive documentation of every JS library to boot.
 With Froala Charts, data visualization doesn’t have to be complicated, with plenty of tools to help you identify significant marketing trends and take action on them.

 When you need to address key findings in your next report, Froala has you covered with interactive charts for visualizing data across all your mobile apps.
 To learn more about our new API releases, you can take a tour with us on our website.

 Jennifer Luchua former writer for Froala, showcased exceptional talent and dedication during their tenure with the company.